-- 4. The amendment of the Regulations, in order to be valid, shall require a resolution adopted by a two-thirds majority of the directors present. - 5.
-The Board of Directors will report on the amendments to the Regulations at the next Shareholders' General Meeting.
+- 4. The amendment of the Regulations, in order to be valid, shall require a resolution adopted by a two-thirds majority of the board directors present. - 5.
+The Board of Directors will report on the amendments to the Regulations at the next General Shareholders' Meeting.